 In theory, the highest score a site may receive is 100.
 However, it's unlikely any site would ever come near a score this high, since it would mean that this site occupies every ranking position from 1-50 for every keyword in the set.

-If a site occupies the #1 position for every keyword in the set, the Organic Visibility Score will be approximately 25.
-Therefore, it may be better to think of this as the real maximum score.
+If a site occupies the #1 position for every keyword in the set, the Organic Visibility Score will be approximately 30.
+For many purposes it may be useful to use this as a "theoretical maximum", though it's possible to exceed it if you rank for more than one URL for each keyword.

 What is a good Organic Visibility Score?

-It's difficult to say exactly what a "good" Organic Visibility Score is.
+It's not recommended to use Organic Visibility Score in absolute terms.
+In this way, it's similarly difficult to say exactly what a "good" Organic Visibility Score is.
 In most circumstances it will depend on a number of factors, such as the popularity, search volume, search intent, and competition of the keywords in the set.